Conni2461/dwm/README.md

 - [Rotatestack](https://dwm.suckless.org/patches/rotatestack/dwm-rotatestack-20161021-ab9571b.diff): Stack rotation moves a client from the bottom to the top of the stack (or the other way round).
 This effectively rotates the clients by one position clockwise (or CCW, respectively).
 - [Attachaside](https://dwm.suckless.org/patches/attachaside/dwm-attachaside-20180126-db22360.diff): Make new clients get attached and focused in the stacking area instead of always becoming the new master.
 - [Cyclelayouts](https://dwm.suckless.org/patches/cyclelayouts/dwm-cyclelayouts-20180524-6.2.diff): Cycles through all avaiable layouts using MOD-CTRL-, and MOD-CTRL-.

+## Added layouts
+- [Grid Layout](https://dwm.suckless.org/patches/gridmode/dwm-gridmode-20170909-ceac8c9.diff) in which the windows are arranged in a grid of equal sizes.